Last Update: 4/14/21

 Seller Does Not Have Duty to Tell About Defects He/She Doesn’t Know Exists or About Minor Problems

-Under Florida case law, sellers must reveal problems with the home that they know exist.
+Under Florida case law, sellers must reveal problems with the home that they know exists.
 Sellers are not required to investigate the property to learn about hidden defects on the buyer’s behalf (they don’t ask as an insurer of the buyer).

 Furthermore, to win a case for failure to disclose the buyer must show that the defect is “material” and not a minor detail.